microsoft/TypeScript-wiki/FAQ.md

-# Function parameters are bivariant
+# Why are function parameters are bivariant?

+# Why are functions with fewer parameters assignable to functions that take more parameters?

+# Why are functions returning non-`void` assignable to function returning `void`?

-# All types are assignable to empty interfaces
+# Why are all types are assignable to empty interfaces?

 # Why is `A<string>` assignable to `A<number>` for `interface A<T> { }`?